vishwampandya/CP_Java_template/README.md

 3)set input as var for all templates (specifically buffer reader one)</br>
 4)do something for default values if - no arguments passed , first passed but isnumber and vice versa , number out of range etc
 5)add comments all over.
 6)make a makefile for which will do all the initial setup
+7)instead of doing run.sh make it simple like run.(refer example of ls command)
 ###For read me
 1)added a templates_path variable for temporary and file execution
 2)add proper steps to set home dierectory path